Virtual reality-based adjunctive therapy interventions for neurodiverse students

 • Aide-led interventions: OTs can set up tailored individual plans for each student while aides monitor students during their sessions.
 This frees up OT time for other tasks.

 • Continuum of Care from school to home and back.
-Students can use Mirror Me with minimal or no help from parents.
+Students can use Groove Catcher with minimal or no help from parents.

 • In-person and Telehealth capabilities for students who live far from school or from services.